 Using a variable-speed pump

-Variable-speed pool pumps are beneficial over traditional single speed ones on energy savings because you can begin your filtration cycle with a similar speed to that of the single speed pump, then run it for a longer amount of time at a lower speed to achieve the same turnover result, hence saving a lot of energy by running your pump at a lower speed.
+Variable-speed pool pumps are beneficial over traditional single-speed ones on energy savings because you can begin your filtration cycle with a similar speed to that of the single-speed pump, then run it for a longer amount of time at a slower speed to achieve the same turnover result, hence saving a lot of energy by running your pump at a lower speed.
 Our R&D team have worked hard to ensure that our AstralPool pumps move more water, using less power, in fewer hours of the day.
 This means less overall cost and better energy efficiency:

 o Our first Climate Care Certified pool pump